-There is a lot to see around the bow, but it’s best to bypass this area at the start of the dive and save it for the end, as there are some far more interesting things to see down deeper around the bridge area and down at the stern!
+There is a lot to see around the bow, but it’s best to bypass this area and save it for the end, as there are some far more interesting things to see down deeper around the bridge area and down at the stern!

 The mid-section of the wreck is where the large LPG storage tanks used to be and they have left some very large holes.
 I am pretty sure that if you had the time to explore this area there would be quite a lot to see, critter wise, but I have never had the time and/or air to do this…